Bedazzled (1967 film): Plot

-Ultimately, George spares Stanley eternal damnation because he exceeded his quota of 100 billion souls and can afford to be generous.
+Ultimately, George spares Stanley eternal damnation, because he exceeded his quota of 100 billion souls and can afford to be generous.
 George ascends to Heaven, where God's disembodied voice rejects him again; when he gave Stanley back his soul, George did the right thing with the wrong motive.
-Thinking he can nullify this by reclaiming Stanley's soul, George tries to stop Stanley from burning his contract but arrives too late.
+Thinking he can nullify this by reclaiming Stanley's soul, George tries to stop Stanley from burning his contract, but arrives too late.

 Back at the restaurant, Stanley, now back to normal, asks Margaret to dinner; despite saying she is busy, she suggests meeting another night, and Stanley smiles.
 George tries to entice Stanley again, but Stanley says he would rather start a relationship with Margaret his own way.
 Frustrated, George leaves and threatens revenge on God by unleashing all the tawdry and shallow technological curses of the modern age while God laughs triumphantly.

 Soundtrack

 Moore wrote the film's soundtrack, which was performed by the Dudley Moore Trio.
 The title track, Moore's best known song, was performed within the movie by the fictional psychedelic rock band Drimble Wedge and the Vegetation, featuring Cook's character as the vocalist.
-The piece has since been covered widely, including performances by Tony Hatch and Nick Cave.
+The piece has since been covered widely, including by Tony Hatch, Nick Cave and The Love Interest.
 Moore recorded several instrumental versions.

 Novelisation

-In 1968, Sphere Books published a novelisation of the Cook and Moore screenplay written by Michael J. Bird.
+In 1968, Sphere Books published a novelisation written by Michael J. Bird based on the screenplay by Cook and Moore.